-When the investigation is not being reviewed under Title IX, the assigned Title IX coordinator will conduct a preliminary review when they receive a verbal or written complaint of sexual harassment, or if they observe sexual harassment.
-Except in the case of severe or criminal conduct, the Title IX coordinator should make all reasonable efforts to resolve complaints informally at the school level.
+The Principal or the Title IX coordinator shall conduct a preliminary review when they receive a verbal or written complaint of sexual harassment, or if they observe sexual harassment.
+Except in the case of severe or criminal conduct, the Principal or the Title IX coordinator should make all reasonable efforts to resolve complaints informally at the school level.
 The goal of informal investigation and resolution procedures is to end the harassment and obtain a prompt and equitable resolution to a complaint.
 All persons involved in an investigation (complainants, witnesses and alleged harassers) will be accorded due process to protect their rights to a fair and impartial investigation.
 This investigation shall be prompt and thorough, and shall be completed as soon as possible.
-There shall be a presumption that the accused is not responsible for the alleged conduct until after a determination is made.
-No questions or evidence may be permitted that are protected under a legally recognized privilege, unless the person holding the privilege has waived the privilege.

-When a complainant decides to file a formal Title IX complaint, or if the investigation does not get resolved above, immediately, but no later than five working days following receipt of a complaint, the Title IX investigator shall begin an investigation of the complaint according to the following steps:
+Immediately, but no later than two working days following receipt of a complaint, the Principal or Title IX coordinator shall begin an investigation of the complaint according to the following steps: